Rogue (TV series)

-Rogue is a police drama television series starring Thandiwe Newton.
-Though set in Northern California, the series was filmed in Vancouver.
-A Canadian-British-American co-production, the series was co-commissioned by DirecTV's Audience network, and the Canadian premium services The Movie Network and Movie Central.
+Rogue is a police drama television series created by Matthew Parkhill and starring Thandiwe Newton.
+The series is a Canadian-British-American co-production, which was co-commissioned by DirecTV's Audience network and the Canadian premium services The Movie Network and Movie Central.
+The series aired from April 3, 2013 to May 24, 2017.
+A total of 50 episodes were produced.

-The series aired from April 3, 2013, through May 24, 2017.
+The series is set in San Francisco Bay Area and Chicago, but it was filmed in Vancouver.

 Premise

 Grace Travis begins as a San Jose police officer working undercover in Oakland to bring down Jimmy Laszlo's criminal enterprise.
 After Grace's son is murdered, she and Jimmy discover they have a common purpose.

 In the second season, Grace takes a new job as a handler for an FBI task force investigating corporate espionage in San Francisco.
 When a female undercover operative goes missing, Grace is forced undercover where she meets Ethan, a charming and enigmatic security consultant who might be responsible for the disappearance, or even death, of the operative.

 In the third season, Grace is convinced that Ethan is key to her survival and goes to Chicago.
-There, Ethan infiltrates the firm of notorious attorney and power broker, Marty Stein, whose dealings are shown to extend into one of Chicago's most feared gangs.
+There, Ethan infiltrates the firm of notorious attorney and power broker Marty Stein, whose dealings are shown to extend into one of Chicago's most feared gangs.
 Meanwhile, Ethan meets Marlon Dinard, a respectable, high-end store owner, who also seems to have more going on than meets the eye.
 Ethan tracks him and his half-sister Talia.
-When a reporter who nearly discovers the depths of Marty's empire winds up dead, Federal Agent Harper Deakins investigates his death.
+When a reporter who nearly discovers the depths of Marty's empire winds up dead, federal agent Harper Deakins investigates his death.
 Grace and Ethan work together to bring down those who murdered her son and have Ethan under their thumb.
 A powerful conspiracy that connects the white-collar boardrooms to the gangs of Chicago is ultimately revealed.